de-velopment/SASS-7-1-Pattern-Script/readme.md

 Download/Copy the scss_boilerplate.sh into your projectfolder

-Run the follwoings commands in your Projectfolder
+Run the commands in your Projectfolder

 ```bash
 chmod 755 scss_boilerplate.sh